 Subordinate Spell (Ex): The psychic can divide her mind to cast a less powerful spell upon herself alongside her linked spell.
 The linked spell can’t be lower than 5th level and can’t take less than a standard action to cast.
 This applies to the actual casting time, so the psychic can’t add a subordinate spell to a quickened spell.
 The subordinate spell’s casting time must be 1 standard action or less, and its level can be no higher than the linked spell’s level – 5.
 The subordinate spell must target only the psychic (even if it could normally affect other or multiple targets).
 The psychic must spend a number of points from her phrenic pool equal to 3 + double the subordinate spell’s level.
 The subordinate spell acts as though it had been cast, and costs MP as usual.
 The effects of the two spells are separate, so each might require its own Concentration check.

 Turning Shield (Su): The psychic can turn her excess spell energy into a barrier that deflects weaker spells.
-She can spend a number of points from her phrenic pool equal to the linked spell’s level to gain the benefit of spell turning for 1 round per psychic level.
-The number of spell levels she can turn is equal to the level of the linked spell.
+She can spend a number of points from her phrenic pool equal to the linked spell’s level to gain the benefit of reflect for 1 round per psychic level.

 These abilities replace astrology secrets.

 Telekinetic Combat (Sp)

 At 6th level, a psychic learns to use her expertise at moving items from afar with a weapon to attack from a distance.
 When she casts grab or uses the sustained force version of telekinesis, she may manipulate a single light or one-handed melee weapon up to the weight limit of the spell and use it to attack enemies as if she were wielding it normally; this weapon may be magical as an exception to grab’s restriction against manipulating magic items.
 She may maintain concentration on the spell as a free action while using it for this purpose.